 - Brakes

-- Aerospace antennas (because of the low coefficient of thermal expansion)
+- Aerospace antennas (low coefficient of thermal expansion)

 - Space structures such as telescope mounts

-- Housing for computers, small motors, electical control panels
+- Housing for computers, small motors, electrical control panels

-- Storage tanks, particularly when weight is a consideration, such as waste tanks on aircraft
+- Storage tanks, particularly when weight is a consideration

-- Bridge structures (which will not corrode and have good seismic resistance)
+- Bridge structures (corrosion-free with good seismic resistance)

 - Uranium enrichment centrifuge in the nuclear industry